-The changes this development could produce are shown below:
+The changes this development could produce locally are shown below:

 Assertion: The principal area of fen is the eastern side which does not receive water from the western side due to incision by the Lye

-The lack of interaction with the main stream for both fens is entirely due to the Thames Water Surface Water/Storm Drain causing severe incision of the stream bed, creating a vertical gap and leading to drying of the adjacent fen or “the evil drain”, not a normal state.
+The lack of interaction with the main Lye stream for both fens is mostly due to the Thames Water Surface Water/Storm Drain causing severe incision of the stream bed, creating a vertical gap and leading to drying of the adjacent fen or “the evil drain”, not a normal state.

 It true that the primary source of the eastern fen is the springs above (as also the western fens), but water levels, particularly with ongoing remediation, can help slow the loss of water, even if not directly used, by delaying the time it takes groundwater to percolate through a saturated fen as opposed to one 1m above to the spring level, which is deeply incised due to the effects of stormwater artificially directed into the river.